About

 This site is part of Incorrigibles, a transmedia project about the past and present of young women’s incarceration in the US.
 From our research and interviews with women who were sent to the New York State Training School for Girls in NY (1904-1975) and other punitive institutions for young women across the country, we became aware of physical and sexual abuse that sometimes took place within these institutions.
 We also understand how often young women and LGBTQ youth who were, and are, in contact with the criminal legal system have experienced trauma prior to being sent to one of these institutions.
 If you were sexually abused at the New York State Training School for Girls, you can contact us at info@incorrigibles.org.

-Help spread the word by sharing this site and by taking part in our guerilla stickering campaign.
+People helped spread the word by sharing this site and taking part in our guerrilla stickering and postering campaign.